Tejanos: Food

 The cuisine that would come to be known as "Tex-Mex" originated with the Tejanos.
 It developed from Spanish and North American indigenous commodities with influences from Mexican cuisine.

 Tex-Mex cuisine is characterized by its widespread use of melted cheese, meat (particularly beef), peppers, beans, and spices, in addition to corn or flour tortillas.
 Chili con carne, burritos, carne asada, chalupa, chili con queso, enchiladas, and fajitas are all Tex-Mex specialties.
 A common feature of Tex-Mex is the combination plate, with several of the above on one large platter.
 Serving tortilla chips and a hot sauce or salsa as an appetizer is also a Tex-Mex development.
 Cabrito, barbacoa, carne seca, and other products of cattle culture have been common in the ranching cultures of South Texas and northern Mexico.
 In the 20th century, Tex-Mex took on Americanized elements such as yellow cheese, as goods from the rest of the United States became cheap and readily available.
 Tex-Mex has imported flavors from other spicy cuisines, such as the use of cumin.
 Cumin is often referred to by its Spanish name, comino.

-A common Tex-Mex breakfast dish served is a "breakfast taco."
-This usually consists of a flour tortilla or corn tortilla served using a single fold.
-This is in contrast to the burrito-style method of completely encasing the ingredients.
-Some of the typical ingredients used are a combination of: eggs, potatoes, cheese, peppers, bacon, sausage, and barbacoa.
+A common Tex-Mex breakfast dish served is a "breakfast taco" and usually consists of a flour tortilla or corn tortilla served using a single fold.
+That is in contrast to the burrito-style method of completely encasing the ingredients.
+Some of the typical ingredients used are a combination of eggs, potatoes, cheese, peppers, bacon, sausage, and barbacoa.
 Breakfast tacos are traditionally served with an optional red or green salsa.

+Religion

+Tejanos, Mexican-American Texans, have always had their own special brand of Catholicism that addressed their cultural identity and survival.
+While they adhered to Catholicism's basic tenets, they practiced their faith in ways that went against institutional expectations.
+Tejanos were devoted to the Virgin Mary and the saints, and they diligently observed traditional holy days.
+Yet they also engaged in home altars (altarcitos) and selective sacramental observance, which were not necessarily in accord with official Church teaching.
+This was partially a response to the Church's historical neglect and discrimination against them.
+Despite such tensions, Tejanos' religious practice was deeply integrated in their social and cultural lives and was a means for them to assert identity and communal solidarity.